Lentil Salad

 I know that lentils aren't everyone's favorite legume.
 But let's face facts: despite their less-than-appealing appearance, they're an excellent source of protein and fiber and---you'll have to trust me on this---they're delicious, especially when you pair them with crunchy veggies in a salad.
-Bonus: They're low in calories and only one Weight Watcher point per serving.
-This means that whatever your dietary preferences are, you can rely on lentils to complete your meal with impunity.
+Bonus: they're low in calories and they were recently added to the Weight Watcher Zero Point food list!
+This means that whatever your dietary preferences are, you can rely on lentils to complete your meal with minimum guilt and maximum enjoyment.

-Serve this as a summer side dish with grilled chicken, shrimp, salmon or steak.
+Lentil salad makes an ideal summer side dish to grilled chicken, shrimp, salmon or steak.
 Leftovers are great for lunch.
-You still think lentils aren't your thing?
-That's OK.
-More for the rest of us!

 1 cup dry brown lentils